romulocintra/user-locale-client-hints/README.md

 Servers will receive no information about the user's locale preferences.
 Servers can instead opt-into receiving such information via a new `Locale-Preferences` Client Hints.

-We are proposing [BCP47](https://www.rfc-editor.org/rfc/bcp/bcp47.txt) extension subtags or compatible as the mechanism for delivering user locale preferences.
-This allows the handle of preferences consistently across the industry, using as reference the Unicode Key Extensions defined in [UTS 35](https://unicode.org/reports/tr35/tr35.html#Key_And_Type_Definitions_) to define the baseline for the most common user preferences<sup>[*1](#1)<sup>.
+We are proposing [BCP47](https://www.rfc-editor.org/rfc/bcp/bcp47.txt) extension subtags or compatible, as the mechanism for delivering user locale preferences.
+This allows the handle of preferences consistently across the industry, using as reference the Unicode Key Extensions in [UTS 35](https://unicode.org/reports/tr35/tr35.html#Key_And_Type_Definitions_) to define a baseline for the most common user preferences<sup>[*1](#1)<sup>.

 To accomplish this, Browsers should introduce several new `Client Hint` header fields where information can be obtained by using the list of headers below, which would represent the best intent of resolving the information using [Add Likely Subtags ](https://www.unicode.org/reports/tr35/#Likely_Subtags) algorithm and values set by the user in their user locale preferences.